mozilla/side-view/docs/metrics.md

-# Tab Split Metrics
+# Side View Metrics

-Metrics collections and analysis plan for Tab Split as part of the [Firefox Test Pilot program](https://testpilot.firefox.com).
+Metrics collections and analysis plan for Side View as part of the [Firefox Test Pilot program](https://testpilot.firefox.com).

 ## Analysis

 Data collected in this experiment will be used to answer the following high-level questions:

 * How often do users load a non-homepage in the sidebar?
-* Are people who use Tab Split heavy tab users?
+* Are people who use Side View heavy tab users?